ba9f11ecc3497d9993b933fdc2bd61e5/temporary.chat-playbook/CONTRIBUTING.md

 - FEATURE/preview url
 - FEATURE/add timestamp on messags
 - FEATURE/copy url to clipboard & invite people on room creation
-- UX_IMPROVEMENTS/Yeah, that seems very "buggy" behavior; getting like 50 messages saying that the room is about to be destroyed.
 - UX_IMPROVEMENTS/and also, using skeuomorphic iconography these days is a pretty difficult thing to do right.
 I would absolutely wholeheartedly recommend switching all your icons/images to use a single cohesive "iconfont", such as FontAwesome
 -
 ##### APP: